DIY Wooden Riser Tray

 Of course there are also other images transfer technique that you can use, you can even find a few examples here on The Graphics Fairy – 12 Easy Image Transfer Methods for DIY Projects.

 I love using decals because I usually have them on hand so I just print and use them whenever I need to.
-But feel free to adapt my projects to your own needs and use whatever works best for you!
+But feel free to adapt the to your own needs and use whatever works best for you!

-Use a matte finish spray or a water-based sealer to cover all the surface (both the decal and the wood) and your new DIY Coffee Stained French Tray Risers are now ready! 🙂
+Use a matte finish spray or a water-based sealer to cover all the surface (both the decal and the wood) and your new DIY Wooden Riser are now ready!

 You will see this is actually quite a simple project with a high-end designer look that will be such a great addition to your home.

-And I have a feeling morning coffees will never look dull or boring again! 🙂 Especially when paired with a lovely coffee cup decorated with one of my DIY Faux Rusted French Labels, don’t you think?
+And I have a feeling morning coffees will never look dull or boring again with this DIY Wooden Riser!
+Especially when paired with a lovely coffee cup decorated with one of my DIY Faux Rusted French Labels, don’t you think?

 Because of their neutral colors, the risers can be easily adapted to any color scheme you have in your home and even to any season!

-Pair them with vintage books, apothecary jars and other decorative pieces from your home to create beautiful vignettes …
+Pair your DIY Wooden Riser Tray with vintage books, apothecary jars and other decorative pieces from your home to create beautiful vignettes …

 Or use them with your favorite flowers or herbs to create chic interest points in different areas around your home.

-I hope you will simply love this project and decide to create one, two … or even more of these DIY Coffee Stained French Tray Risers for your home! 🙂
+I hope you will simply love this project and decide to create one, two … or even more of these DIY Wooden Riser Trays for your home!
+You might also enjoy my DIY Bee Coasters HERE.

 Have fun creating,